NwaoghorPraise2/covid-19-monitor/README.md

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

+## Things I learnt while working on this project:
+* How to make use of MVVM (Viewmodel + LiveData) in Android projects
+* How to make use of the Mobile Vision API
+* How to use data binding with viewmodel and livedata
+* How to make use of FileProvider when using the device camera
+* How to be patient when fixing bugs
+* How to ask questions when I am stuck

 ## Built With

 This project was built the following technologies: